CRISES IN THE CAPITALIST SYSTEM

 CAPITALIST PRODUCTION CYCLE

-The capitalist system operates in a cyclical pattern, commonly referred to as the Capitalist Production Cycle.
-This cycle includes four major stages:
+Capitalist system operates in a cyclical pattern, commonly referred to as the Capitalist Production Cycle.
+Capitalist cycle includes four major stages:

 1. Boom (Peak).